 The Conversion Linker tag automatically detects the ad click information in your conversion page URLs, and stores this information in first-party cookies on your domain.
 If you use the Conversion Linker tag with Google Marketing Platform products, the Conversion Linker tag may also store unique identifiers in those cookies.

 - Click Tag Configuration and select Conversion Linker.

 - Select a trigger to fire your new Conversion Linker tag.
-(In most cases, you should use a trigger that fires on all page views, or at least on specific page views where site visitors will land after an ad is clicked.)
+In most cases, you should use a trigger that fires on all page views, or on specific page views where site visitors will land after an ad is clicked.

 Override cookie settings (advanced)

 You may need to override some cookie settings in cases where you already have cookies with the same names, you need to have multiple sets of cookies, or when you don’t want ad click info from one subdomain of your website to be available for conversions on another subdomain.
 For cases like these, use the override cookie settings feature.

 By default, the Conversion Linker tag sets ad click information in cookies named _gcl_aw and _gcl_dc and use the top-most domain and root level path.
 If you need to override any of these settings, you can do so in Linker Options.

 When you select the Override cookie settings checkbox, fields for Name, Domain, and Path will appear:

 - Name: This is the prefix used as part of the cookie names.The default prefix name is _gcl.
 For example, if you change the Name field to _gcl2, the Conversion Linker tag will set cookies named _gcl2_aw and _gcl2_dc.
 If you change the prefix of the cookie names, any tags that read ad click info from these cookies (e.g. Google Ads conversion tags) must also be configured to use the same prefix.